-How to communicate with your horse...so your horse understands you.
+How do we communicate with our horse...so our horse understands us?

 Why is it that some riders seem to have absolutely no trouble communicating with their horses, and their horses are willing and they are there for them, while others struggle to just rustle up even so-so results?

 I'm going to dig really deeply into how to communicate with your horse, how to get your message across to your horse, so that your horse then understands what you're saying.